CLOSURE OF WASTE SITE

 Bulky Waste Collections

-Bulky waste collections occur twice a year and will be held during April and December 2020.
+As part of Council’s Waste Management Program two bulky waste collections are held throughout the year.
+Collections will be held during 2021 on the days listed below.
 Bookings are essential and strict conditions on the type of waste collected apply.

-Tuesday 28th April and Tuesday 1st December – Great Lake, Arthurs Lake, Bradys Lake, Bronte Park & Derwent Bridge Areas;
+Tuesday 20th April – Great Lake, Arthurs Lake, Bradys Lake, Bronte Park & Derwent Bridge Areas;

-Wednesday 29th April and Wednesday 2nd December – Bothwell, Hamilton, Gretna, Interlaken, Lower Marshes & Pelham Areas; and
+Wednesday 21st April – Bothwell, Hamilton, Gretna, Interlaken, Lower Marshes & Pelham Areas; and

-Thursday 30th April and Thursday 3rd December – Ellendale, Fentonbury, Westerway North, Osterley, Ouse, Strickland & Wayatinah Areas.
+Thursday 22nd April – Ellendale, Fentonbury, Westerway North, Osterley, Ouse, Strickland & Wayatinah Areas.

 CONDITIONS OF COLLECTION